Schools Spectacular

+Participation includes performers as well as students working in backstage, audio, staging, and production support roles.

+The show is all inclusive with featured acts including a D'Arts Ensemble promoting children with disability to join in the action.
+There are several areas for students to participate ranging from students studying HSC VET Entertainment to the Aboriginal Dance Company, Featured Dance, Hip-Hop, Musical Theatre, Tap, Jazz, Vocalists, Backing Vocalists to Core Choir and Mass Choir.

 The first NSW Schools Spectacular was Schools Spectacular 1983 and was intended to be a sound test for the Sydney Entertainment Centre.
 Since then, the NSW Schools Spectacular has evolved significantly.
 The 2012 event included 3,600 students and 600 teachers from 400 schools in four performances viewed by 30,000 people.
 Schools Spectacular 2016 broke the Guinness World Record for "Largest Amateur Variety Act", with 5,500 performers.

-As well as being broadcast each year on national television, the NSW Schools Spectacular is webcast through the Internet onto their website, with the help and sponsorship by Cisco Systems.
-The Schools Spectacular is produced by 'The Arts Unit' of the New South Wales Department of Education.
+Schools Spectacular has become a major cultural event within NSW public education, celebrating student talent while demonstrating the scale and quality of performing arts programs in public schools.
+For many students, participation represents a highlight of their schooling and a pathway into future creative careers.

-The Victorian Government also sponsors their own edition which began in 2001.
+The Victorian Government sponsors their own edition, which began in 2001, and the Queensland Department of Education has a version named "Creative Generation".

 Themes By Year

 Each year, the Schools Spectacular follows a theme: